-Lending is subject to the reservation of activity within Andorra, and can only be carried out by local banks that are authorised to operate as such by the Andorran Financial Authority (Autoritat Financera Andorrana - AFA).
+Lending is subject to the reservation of activity within Andorra, and it can only be carried out by local banks authorised to operate as such by the Andorran Financial Authority (Autoritat Financera Andorrana - AFA).
 Therefore, direct lending granted by foreign lenders to finance an acquisition of commercial real estate assets located within Andorra is not allowed, as it would result in a breach of the reservation of activity regime.
-However, indirect lending (ie, the granting of financing to a foreign entity that will acquire the real estate asset located in Andorra) would be allowed.
+However, indirect lending (ie, granting financing to a foreign entity that will acquire the real estate asset located in Andorra) would be allowed.

-The recently enacted Foreign Investment Risk Review Modernization Act of 2018 (FIRRMA) has expanded the scope of transactions that are subject to review by the Committee on Foreign Investment in the US (CFIUS), which has the authority to examine the national security implications of a foreign acquirer's non-controlling investments in US businesses that deal with critical infrastructure, critical technology or the sensitive personal data of US citizens.
-Therefore,

-FIRRMA grants the Committee the authority to limit those transactions that are subject to its review, by providing that it "shall specify criteria to limit the application of such clauses to the investments of certain categories of foreign persons", and that such criteria shall take into consideration "how a foreign person is connected to a foreign country or foreign government."
+The recently enacted FIRRMA has expanded the scope of transactions subject to the Committee's review by granting CFIUS the authority to examine the national security implications of a foreign acquirer's non-controlling investments in US businesses that deal with critical infrastructure, critical technology, or the sensitive personal data of US citizens.
+Therefore, FIRRMA grants the Committee the authority to limit the transactions that are subject to its review by providing that it "shall specify criteria to limit the application of such clauses to the investments of certain categories of foreign persons" and that such criteria shall take into consideration "how a foreign person is connected to a foreign country or foreign government".

 FIRRMA does not single out any specific country.
-CFIUS's authority may be applied to address the national security risks posed by foreign investment in the United States, regardless of where the investment originates.
-Therefore, FIRRMA will also be applicable to investments made from Andorra to the United States.
+CFIUS's authorities may be applied to address the national security risks posed by foreign investment in the US, regardless of where the investments originate.
+Therefore, FIRRMA will also apply to investments made from Andorra to the U.S.